Las Meninas: Provenance and condition

 Detail showing Philip IV's daughter, the Infanta Margaret Theresa.
 Most of her left cheek was repainted after being damaged in the fire of 1734.

 The painting was referred to in the earliest inventories as La Familia ("The Family").
 Las Meninas is described in the inventory of 1666 by García de Medrano.
 A detailed description of Las Meninas, which provides the identification of several of the figures, was published by Antonio Palomino ("the Giorgio Vasari of the Spanish Golden Age") in 1724.
 Examination under infrared light reveals minor pentimenti, that is, there are traces of earlier working that the artist himself later altered.
 For example, at first Velázquez's own head inclined to his right rather than his left.

 The painting has been cut down on both the left and right sides.
 (Note: There is no documentation as to the dates or reasons for the trimming.
 López-Rey states that the truncation is more notable on the right.)
 It was damaged in the 1734 fire that destroyed the Alcázar, and was restored by court painter Juan García de Miranda (1677–1749).
-The left cheek of the Infanta was almost completely repainted to compensate for a substantial loss of pigment.
+The left cheek of the infanta was almost completely repainted to compensate for a substantial loss of pigment.
 (Note: Records of 1735 show that the original frame was lost during the painting's rescue from the fire.
-The appraisal of 1747–48 makes reference to the painting having been "lately restored".)
-After its rescue from the fire, the painting was inventoried as part of the royal collection in 1747–48, and the Infanta was misidentified as Maria Theresa, Margaret Theresa's older half-sister, an error that was repeated when the painting was inventoried at the new Madrid Royal Palace in 1772.
+The appraisal of 1747–48 refers to the painting as having been "lately restored".)
+After its rescue from the fire the painting was inventoried as part of the royal collection in 1747–48, and the infanta was misidentified as Maria Theresa, Margaret Theresa's older half-sister, an error that was repeated when the painting was inventoried at the new Madrid Royal Palace in 1772.
 A 1794 inventory reverted to a version of the earlier title, The Family of Philip IV, which was repeated in the records of 1814.
-The painting entered the collection of the Museo del Prado on its foundation in 1819.
+The painting entered the Museo del Prado's collection upon its founding in 1819.
 In 1843, the Prado catalogue listed the work for the first time as Las Meninas.